jundalisay/superb/content/en/research/mohammad/quran/sura-002g.md

 Whoever of you witnesses the month, shall fast it.
 But whoever is sick, or on a journey, then a number of other days.
 Allah desires ease for you, and does not desire hardship for you, that you may complete the number, and celebrate Allah for having guided you, so that you may be thankful.

-186. When My servants ask you about Me, I Am near; I answer the call of the caller when he calls on Me.
+{{< s v="186" >}} When My servants ask you about Me, I Am near; I answer the call of the caller when he calls on Me.
 So let them answer Me, and have faith in Me, that they may be rightly guided.

-187. Sex with your wives on the night of the fast is allowed.
+{{< s v="187" >}} Sex with your wives on the night of the fast is allowed.

-They are a garment for you, and you are a garment for them.
+- They are a garment for you
+- You are a garment for them.

 Allah knows that you used to betray yourselves, but He turned to you and pardoned you.

 So approach them now, and seek what Allah has ordained for you, and eat and drink until the white streak of dawn can be distinguished from the black streak.

 Then complete the fast until nightfall.

 But do not approach them while you are in retreat at the mosques.

 These are the limits of Allah, so do not come near them.
 Allah thus clarifies His revelations to the people, that they may attain piety.

-188. Do not consume one another’s wealth by unjust means, nor offer it as bribes to the officials in order to consume part of other people’s wealth illicitly, while you know.
+{{< s v="188" >}} Do not consume one another’s wealth by unjust means, nor offer it as bribes to the officials in order to consume part of other people’s wealth illicitly, while you know.

-189. They ask you about the crescents.
+{{< s v="189" >}} They ask you about the crescents.

 Say, “They are timetables for people, and for the Hajj.”
 It is not virtuous that you approach homes from their backs, but virtue is to be pi- ous.

 So approach homes from their doors, and observe Allah, that you may succeed.